indic-dict/dict-api/README.md

 ### General reference and tips
 * couchdb [documentation](http://docs.couchdb.org/en/2.0.0/api/database/find.html) for the general find call.

-### Potential simplification  (in decreasing order of importance)
+### Potential simplification
-In the ideal case, we would have the following (from the view of simplicity):
+In the ideal case, we would have the following (from the view of simplicity) (in decreasing order of importance):

 * `/words/xyz` yields the appropriate entry if it exists; or returns a list of n=40 words starting with that substring 'xyz' - from all dictionaries.
 * `/dictionaries/dictionaryId/words/xyz` - same as above, restricted to one dictionary.
 * `/dictionaries/dictionaryCategory/words/xyz` does the same - except for all dictionaries in a given category.
 * `/words_with_substring/xyz` etc..

+## UI
-## UI (in decreasing order of importance)
+(in decreasing order of importance)

 * Should be mobile friendly, with flowing text.
 * Searching:
   * User is able to search for a word in multiple dictionaries.